Basmah bint Saud Al Saud

 Basmah bint Saud bin Al Saud (بسمة بنت سعود آل سعود Bismah bint Su'ūd Āl Su'ūd; born 1 March 1964) is a Saudi Arabian royal, businesswoman and human rights activist.
 She is one of the grandchildren of Saudi's founder King Abdulaziz and a daughter of King Saud.

 Princess Basmah is the youngest daughter of King Saud.
 Her mother, Jamila bint Asad Ibrahim Marei, immigrated to Saudi Arabia from the Syrian port city of Latakia.
-King Saud, 62 years her senior, married her and had seven children with her.
+King Saud married her and had seven children with her.
 Part of Basmah's childhood was spent in Beirut, Lebanon.
 As a result of the Lebanese Civil War, she and her mother moved between England and the United States.

 In March 2019, Basmah bint Saud was arrested by eight armed men when she and her daughter Suhoud Al Sharif tried to leave Saudi Arabia for medical attention in Switzerland.
 Basmah then went missing from public view.
 It was reported that she was held in the al-Ha'ir Prison.
 On 6 January 2022, Basmah and Suhoud were released.